Kootenay Silver (CVE:KTN) Sets New 52-Week Low at $0.16

-Kootenay Silver Inc. (CVE:KTN – Get Rating)’s stock price hit a new 52-week low during mid-day trading on Tuesday .
-The company traded as low as C$0.16 and last traded at C$0.16, with a volume of 383003 shares trading hands.
-The stock had previously closed at C$0.17.
+Kootenay Silver Inc. (CVE:KTN – Get Rating) shares hit a new 52-week low during mid-day trading on Monday .
+The company traded as low as C$0.16 and last traded at C$0.16, with a volume of 79475 shares.
+The stock had previously closed at C$0.16.

 Kootenay Silver Company Profile (CVE:KTN)